Robert345-th/DEPOSIT/README.md

 ## A note on accuracy

-OCR on phone photos of thermal receipts isn't perfect — characters like `8`/`B` and `6`/`G` can get misread, especially on curved paper or with glare/clutter in the frame.
-Tested against your sample receipt: the Customer ID read perfectly every time; the Code occasionally needs a manual fix via the `PATCH` endpoint (or a UI button for it, if you want me to add one).
-Flatter, well-lit, uncluttered photos of just the receipt will reduce errors a lot.
+OCR on phone photos of thermal receipts isn't perfect — characters like `8`/`B` and `6`/`E` can get misread, especially on curved paper or with glare/clutter in the frame.
+The scan does two passes: first it reads the whole photo (reliable for the Customer ID), then it locates the Code value by *position* (the value sitting right below the Customer ID -- not by trying to read the word "Code" itself, since that label is often garbled too) and re-reads just that small region zoomed in, as a single word.

+Tested against real receipts: this consistently produces a Code guess of the *correct length*, usually off by only one character (typically an 8-vs-B mix-up) rather than the wrong length entirely.
+On a blurry or poorly-lit photo, even the Customer ID digits can come out wrong -- that's a real limit of the photo itself, not something the algorithm can reason around.
+Tap **Edit** on any pending ticket to fix a misread character in seconds.
+Flatter, well-lit, uncluttered photos of just the receipt still give the most reliable reads.